Tooth Extractions An Overview

 The first step in your tooth extraction procedure is to make sure you are relaxed and comfortable.
 Unless an oral sedative has already been prescribed we will numb the area with a local anesthetic.

-Dr. Robinson will gently dislodge the tooth by detaching the ligament securing the tooth in your jaw bone.
+Dr. Cook will gently dislodge the tooth by detaching the ligament securing the tooth in your jaw bone.
 He will expand the tooth socket by rocking the tooth back and forth until it is able to slip out with minimal pressure.
 Once the tooth is removed, the socket will be cleaned out and packed with sterile gauze to prevent infection and help the blood to clot.
 You may be asked to bite down on the gauze to facilitate and expedite the clotting process.

 We will provide post-treatment care instructions which can include: